gradle/gradle/.github/CONTRIBUTING.md

 `git commit --amend --signoff`

-To sign off multiple commits:
+To sign off one or multiple commits:

 `git filter-branch --msg-filter "cat - && echo && echo 'Signed-off-by: Your Name <Your.Name@example.com>'" HEAD`